mono/website/docs/advanced/garbage-collector/sgen/index.md

 Mono uses different strategies to perform garbage collection on the new generation (what we call the nursery) and the old generations.

-Copying collection is used for the minor colletions in the nursery.
+Copying collection is used for the minor collections in the nursery.

 A copying garbage collector improves data locality and helps reducing the memory fragmentation of long-running applications or applications whose allocation patterns might lead to memory fragmentation in non-moving collectors.

  The copying major collector is a very simple copying garbage collector.
-Instead of using one big consecutive region of memory, however, it uses fixed-size blocks (of 128 KB) that are allocated and freed on demand.
+Instead of using one big consecutive region of memory, however, it uses fixed-size blocks (of 16 KB) that are allocated and freed on demand.
 Within those blocks allocation is done by pointer bumping

 Mono has historically used the [Boehm-Demers-Wiser Conservative Garbage Collector](http://www.hpl.hp.com/personal/Hans_Boehm/gc/) which provides a very simple and non-intrusive interface for providing applications with garbage collection.